Wearable sensor can accurately recognise your voice

 “This research is very meaningful in a way that it developed a new voice-recognition system which can quantitively sense and analyze voice and is not affected by the surroundings,” said Kilwon Cho, a professor at POSTECH.

 “It took a step forward from the conventional voice-recognition system that could only recognise voice qualitatively,” Cho said.
-(AGENCIES)
+(PTI)

 Editorial